ChrisHein25/windpy/README.md

-# windpy
+# WindPy: IEC standards in Python for wind energy

-IEC standards in Python for the wind industry.
-Streamline power performance analysis with this modular, open-source toolkit.
+WindPy provides a standard set of wind analysis functionality that adheres to the IEC 61400 standards.